 When asked to read, his eyes would flicker all over the page.
 It was obviously painful for him.
 Although James was very difficult to live with, I have failed to say he is very loving and kind.
 He is wonderful with small children, but fails to maintain friendships with children of his own age.
 He is big and strong and a talented artist.

 We were told there was someone who might help James.
-With a very sketchy knowledge and no literature of the Alphalearning Institutes’ work (it all was arranged so quickly), we took James to meet Sean with little idea of what to expect.
+With a very sketchy knowledge and no literature of the Alphalearning Institutes’ work (it all was arranged so quickly), we took James to meet them with little idea of what to expect.
 Naturally, we were rather skeptical, but what followed was remarkable.

-After giving Sean some background information into James problem, he was given a reading test.
+After giving Alphalearning some background information into James problem, he was given a reading test.
 It was painfully slow.
-All the time Sean was observing him.
-He noted the tension in James shoulders, neck and head and after asking James to swing his arms around, Sean released all the tension.
+All the time they were observing him.
+They noted the tension in James shoulders, neck and head and after asking James to swing his arms around, they released all the tension.
 James took on a whole new posture and looked relaxed.
 He then asked James to stand up and touch the tip of his nose with the middle finger.
 As he slowly brought his right arm across, he missed the tip of his nose by two inches and had to bring his finger back.
 A simple neurological test, indicating damage in the left back of his brain, but one which, to the best of my knowledge, had not been performed before.
 The damage was to be seen on the EEG which followed.
 There was very little activity in the left brain.
 I began to feel rather alarmed.
 It would appear James was starved of oxygen at some point when he had Apnea.

 James then sat by the Brainwave 1 machine and was asked to put on glasses and earphones.
 For the next twelve minutes James heard sounds synchronised with flashing lights.
-Although Sean was careful to explain, we were not at all sure what was happening.
+Although they were careful to explain, we were not at all sure what was happening.
 It was all very new to us.
 He was then given a second EEG and asked to read again.
 He increased his reading speed.
 There was much more activity on the monitor, the left and right brain balanced and we could see the Alpha waves.
 We left uncertain of the significance of what had happened.
 Three hours later we asked James what he had been reading.
 He could not remember the first piece he had read prior to the treatment, but quoted the second piece.
 We were astonished as he had never been able to remember so much as a nursery rhyme.